rufuspollock/court-decisions-gb/README.md

-Database of United Kingdom case law.
-That is a database of judicial decisions -- aka judgments - made in the various crown courts of England Wales.
+Database of judicial decisions -- aka judgments - made in the various crown courts of England and Wales.
 It includes judgements of all divisions of the High Court, the Court of Appeal and the Supreme Court (previously the House of Lords).

 ## Data